-Grades are assigned based on a potentially wide-ranging array of tasks, measured over time, capturing academic knowledge, skills, behaviors, and effort and incorporating teacher judgment (Bowers, 2011; Brookhart et al., 2016; Farkas et al., 1990; Kelly, 2008).
-The fact that grades are based on a wide range of factors with judgment from many different teachers makes them potentially highly variable across contexts.
-At the same time, the fact that they are based on a large number of raters (teachers) across a wide range of relevant tasks could actually make them very reliable as indicators of academic readiness for college, where students will also be asked to do a range of tasks with different expectations assessed by many different instructors.
+Grades can be seen as non-comparable across schools because they are based on criteria developed by individual teachers, in schools with different curricula.
+Grades are assigned based on a potentially wide-ranging array of tasks, measured over time, capturing academic knowledge, skills, behaviors, and effort, and incorporating teacher judgement.

+(Bowers, 2011; Brookhart, 1993; Brookhart et al., 2016; Farkas, Sheehan, Grobe, & Shuan, 1990; Kelly, 2008).
+The fact that grades are based on a wide range of factors, with judgement from many different teachers, makes them potentially highly variable across contexts.
+At the same time, the fact that they are based on a large number of raters (teachers) across a wide range of relevant tasks, could actually make them very reliable as indicators of academic readiness for college, where students will also be asked to do a wide range of tasks with different expectations, assessed by many different instructors.

 There is no reason to believe a priori that tests would necessarily be more reliable than grades as predictors of college performance.
-Standardized tests assess students on a narrow range of skills (mostly a subset of what students learn in English and math classes) in one type of condition (a timed test), whereas colleges expect students to have broad knowledge and skills across many subjects and to show consistent effort in different types of assignments over months at a time.
+Standardized tests assess students on a narrow range of skills (mostly a subset of what students learn in English and math classes) in one type of condition (a timed test), while colleges expect students to have broad knowledge and skills across many subjects, and to show consistent effort in different types of assignments over months at a time.
 Schools could prepare students for the tests in very different ways (see Koretz, 2017), with different implications for their students' readiness for college.